Email integrations

 Runtime compatibility at a glance

-Most provider SDKs are HTTPS-based and work on every runtime DaloyJS targets, but a few depend on Node-only APIs (filesystem, TCP, AWS Signature V4 with NodeHttpHandler) and won't run on Cloudflare Workers or Vercel Edge without adjustments.
+Most provider SDKs are HTTPS-based and work on every runtime DaloyJS targets, but a few depend on Node-only APIs (filesystem, TCP, AWS Signature V4 with NodeHttpHandler) and won't run on Cloudflare Workers or Vercel without adjustments.

-| Provider | Node / Bun / Deno | Cloudflare Workers | Vercel Edge | AWS Lambda |
+| Provider | Node / Bun / Deno | Cloudflare Workers | Vercel | AWS Lambda |

 |---|---|---|---|---|